Thursday, January 15, 2026

 But communal living doesn’t have to be a cult.
 Often, they’re perfectly benign efforts where people come together for a common goal.
 Many communes or intentional communities are run by boards that distribute power and decision-making, unlike figurehead-led cults.

-But even that aversion could soon change as younger generations embrace communal living for their personal health and finances, the planet, and their communities.
+But even that aversion could soon change as younger and the much older generations embrace communal living for their personal health and finances, the planet, and their communities.

 Related on Ethos: